manny405/Productive_Computing/README.rst

 Github stores your code on the cloud.
 Github gives you an easy way to push your code to the cloud, which is almost universally installed on Linux computers, and an easy to pull your code from the cloud onto any new device.
 Sign-up for a Github account if you have not done so already.
+Then, watch a Youtube video that gives an introduction to what each git command does.
+Also, take notes during the video and begin compiling useful commands into a textfile.
+If you ever need to remember a command, you should check this file.

 FileZilla